-Micro Focus Fortify Audit Workbench (Fortify Audit Workbench) complements Micro Focus Fortify Static Code Analyzer with a graphical user interface you can use to scan software projects and to organize, investigate, and prioritize the analysis results so that your team can fix security issues quickly and effectively.
+Fortify Audit Workbench complements OpenTextTM Fortify Static Code Analyzer with a graphical user interface you can use to scan software projects and to organize, investigate, and prioritize the analysis results so that your team can fix security issues quickly and effectively.

-From Fortify Audit Workbench, you can view and audit Fortify Project Results (FPR files) from Micro Focus Fortify Software Security Center, and Fortify analysis plugins for IDEs.
+From Fortify Audit Workbench, you can view and audit Fortify Project Results (FPR files) from OpenTextTM Fortify Software Security Center, and Fortify Secure Code Plugins.
 Fortify Audit Workbench issue templates help you sort the results of large scans in a way that works for your business and workflows.